chevereto/v4-docs/introduction/changelog/welcome-back.md

 Adding on [From Chevereto V2](#from-chevereto-v2), the software went from an mvp to a real project.

-Coming from V1, users will experience that the software is not longer is a robust media hosting solution.
+Coming from V1, users will experience that the software is no longer a simple MVP but a robust, full-featured media hosting solution.